VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Method

-The sequence \(L = \{L_f\}_{f=1}^{F}\) thus forms the per-frame lighting directions used in our model.
+By construction \(L_{1}=L_{\text{ref}}\), and the resulting sequence \(\mathcal{L}=\{L_f\}_{f=1}^{F}\) forms the per-frame lighting directions used in our model.
 To effectively encode this directional information into a high-dimensional feature space, we employ \textit{Spherical Harmonic (SH) Encoding}.
 SH encoding captures the angular characteristics of the lighting using basis functions up to degree 4, resulting in 16 coefficients.
-The resulting SH-encoded vector $L_{\text{SH}} \in \mathbb{R}^{F \times 16}$ is projected into the feature space of the UNet using a multi-layer perceptron (MLP). $c_{\text{light}} = \text{MLP}(L_{\text{SH}})$, where $c_{\text{light}}$ is a lighting embedding aligned with the dimensionality of the text embedding.
+The resulting SH-encoded vector $L_{\text{SH}} \in \mathbb{R}^{F \times 16}$ is projected into the feature space of the UNet using a multi-layer perceptron (MLP): $c_{\text{light}} = \text{MLP}(L_{\text{SH}})$, where $c_{\text{light}}$ is a lighting embedding aligned with the dimensionality of the text embedding.

 To incorporate the lighting embedding into the UNet, we propose the \textit{Spatial Triple-Attention Transformer}, which integrates three parallel attention modules: \textit{image cross-attention}, \textit{text cross-attention}, and \textit{lighting cross-attention}.
-The \textit{lighting cross-attention} module integrates the encoded lighting embedding $\mathbf{E}_{\text{light}}$ into the UNet.
+The \textit{lighting cross-attention} module integrates the lighting embedding $c_{\text{light}}$ into the UNet.
 This attention mechanism modulates the spatial features based on the input lighting direction.
 The operation is defined as